 For the face to fully absorb creams, serums, and other liquids, pores should be open.
 Anti-aging expert Dr. Aaron Tabor tells Shape that he recommends opening pores up with heat.
 Soak a small towel in hot water and place it on the face for a few moments before applying product for maximum absorption.

 The skin around the eyes, where there are fewer oil glands, is the thinnest and driest.
 Even before the first under-eye wrinkle or glimpse of crow's feet, moisturize and boost the health of this weaker area with eye cream.
-Oz Naturals' Super Youth Eye Gel ($17.50 on Amazon) is made of natural, organic ingredients, including plant stem cells and vitamin E, and a majority (76 percent) of the 4,400 reviewers on Amazon rate it 4 or 5 stars.
+Oz Naturals' Super Youth Eye Gel ($15.49 from Walmart) is made of natural, organic ingredients, including plant stem cells and vitamin E.

 Decades of rubbing and tugging on skin with hands, towels, and pillowcases result in gradual wear and tear.
 Use a light touch, especially on the thinnest areas around the eyes.
 Lotions and other products applied to the face should be warmed between the palms and patted on instead of being rubbed and swiped.
 Many skin care and cosmetic professionals apply eye makeup with brushes and creams with their ring fingers, so they exert less force than they would with the index and middle digits.